julien-wff/health-ai/README.md

 insights.
 The chatbot will be able to answer questions about your health, provide recommendations for improving your well-being, and help you track your progress over time.

-More specifically, there are two version of the chatbot:
+More specifically, there are two versions of the chatbot:

 |                                                                     | Introvert                                                     | Extravert                                                                                                |
 |---------------------------------------------------------------------|---------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|